HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/evolution/index.rst

-.. _les_houches:
+.. _evolution:

 ======================
-Evolving a Colibri Fit
+Colibri Fit folders
 ======================

 In this tutorial we will discuss what the general structure of a colibri fit folder is and how it can be evolved.